 And so, today, I feel blessed to be able to provide my clients with the understanding and use of proper nutrition combined with appropriate lifestyle changes and stress-reducing techniques as a means to address health concerns and even, heal disease.
 I do believe that we all deserve to live a life of bliss and I know that, with desire, patience and perseverance, we all have the potential to make it happen.

 Yours in health,

 Leora Barak, BA, RHN is a Registered Holistic Nutritionist practicing in the city of Vaughan, Ontario.
 She is a graduate with Honours from York University and from the Canadian School of Natural Nutrition.
 She fully acknowledges that each person is biochemically distinct with unique nutritional and lifestyle needs and, as such, her integrative approach to health focuses on complementary and customized Nutritional Therapy combined with sustainable lifestyle changes.
 She has a special interest in healthy & sustainable weight loss, infertility and digestive disorders.
 She has proudly developed the IBD Program, a Program which has been successful in bringing active Inflammatory Bowel Disease, and other inflammatory disorders, into clinical remission.
 She wholeheartedly believes that nutrition is the strongest weapon we have and the first line of defense against chronic disease.

-Leora is a current member in good standing with CAHN-Pro (Canadian Association of Holistic Nutrition Professionals) and a member of the CSNN's Alumni Association and of the Canadian Clinicians for Therapeutic Nutrition.
+Leora is a current member in good standing with CAHN-Pro (Canadian Association of Holistic Nutrition Professionals), a member of the CSNN's Alumni Association and of the Canadian Clinicians for Therapeutic Nutrition.
 She is also a proud member of NIBDinKids (Foundation for Nutrition & Inflammatory Bowel Diseases in Children) which fosters research into the clinical significance of nutrition in the management of IBD in children.